Continuing Education Activity

-Histamine induces an increased level of vascular permeability, which leads to fluid moving from capillaries into the surrounding tissues.
+Histamine (an endogenous chemical messenger) induces an increased level of vascular permeability, which leads to fluid moving from capillaries into the surrounding tissues.
 The overall outcome of this is increased swelling and dilation of vessels.
 Antihistamines stop this effect by acting as antagonists at the H-1 receptors.
 The clinical benefit is a reduction in allergy symptoms and any related symptoms.

-First-generation antihistamines cross the blood-brain barrier into the central nervous system and antagonize H-1 receptors, which leads to a different therapeutic and adverse effect profile in contrast to second-generation antihistamines, which only bind to peripheral histamine receptors.
+First-generation antihistamines easily cross the blood-brain barrier into the central nervous system and antagonize H-1 receptors, which leads to a different therapeutic and adverse effect profile in contrast to second-generation antihistamines, which selectively bind to peripheral histamine receptors.

 The duration of the pharmacological action of first-generation antihistamines is about 4 to 6 hours.
 In contrast, second-generation antihistamines work for 12 to 24 hours.
 They are both metabolized by the liver using the P450 cytochrome system.

-Parietal cells in the gastrointestinal tract exist to secrete hydrochloric acid.
+Parietal cells in the gastrointestinal tract secrete hydrochloric acid.
 They undergo regulation by acetylcholine, gastrin, and also histamine.
-The histamine releases from enterochromaffin-like (ECL) cells.
+Histamine is released from enterochromaffin-like (ECL) cells.
 When histamine binds to the H-2 receptors on parietal cells, cyclic adenosine monophosphate (cAMP) increases, thereby inducing protein kinase A. This then leads to phosphorylation of the proteins that take part in the transport of hydrogen ions.
-Increased histamine leads to increased stomach acid secretion.
+Thus increased histamine leads to increased stomach acid, e.g., HCl secretion.

 The use of antihistamines that are specific to the H-2 receptor blocks the entire process and thereby reduce stomach acid secretion.

-Antihistamine medications are generally administered orally in pill form.
+Antihistamine medications are generally administered orally in a tablet dosage form.
 Intravenous (IV) and intramuscular (IM) administration are also possible, reserved mostly for in-patient usage for the treatment of specific conditions.

 H-2 receptor antihistamines are generally well tolerated by users but do carry the risk of uncommon side effects.
 Gastrointestinal changes can be seen, including both diarrhea and constipation.
 Reports exist of fatigue, dizziness, and confusion.
 One specific drug in this category that may cause a range of adverse effects is cimetidine.
 Its antiandrogenic effects correlate with the possible occurrence of gynecomastia in men.
 In women, it can cause galactorrhea.
 Other H-2 receptor antihistamines do not exhibit the same properties as cimetidine.

-H-2 receptor antihistamines can cause inhibition of the cytochrome system, thereby leading to drug toxicity and interactions with other medications.
+H-2 receptor antihistamines can cause inhibition of the cytochrome system especially cimetidine, thereby leading to drug toxicity and interactions with other medications.

-Patients who suffer from hemodynamic alterations increased intraocular pressure, or increased urinary retention should use antihistamines with caution as these conditions can become exacerbated.
+Patients who present with hemodynamic alterations increased intraocular pressure, or increased urinary retention should use antihistamines with caution as these conditions can become exacerbated.

-Given the potential cardiotoxic effects of antihistamines, they are relatively contraindicated in any patient with QT prolongation.
-Patients using other QT-prolonging drugs require careful monitoring for further prolongation of the QT interval, due to the risk of potentially fatal cardiac arrhythmias.
+Given the potential cardiotoxic effects of antihistamines, they are relatively contraindicated in any patient with QTc prolongation.
+Patients using other QTc-prolonging drugs require careful monitoring for further prolongation of the QTc interval, due to the risk of potentially fatal cardiac arrhythmias.